I-GUIDE/data-catalog-archive/schema/core.md

 Note: for a more complete example of `Person`, see the [Creator](#creator) section of this document.

-Encoding for a formal repository with a parent organization:
+Encoding for a formal repository with a parent organization is listed belwo.
+Currently, we do not have `parentOrganization` as a property.
+However, in future versions, the attribute `parentOrganization` will be taken into consideration.

 ``` json
 {